 New lift terminal under construction in autumn of 2020

-In an exciting development for the 2020–21 season, Nordic Valley will add its first new chairlift in 20 years.
+In an exciting development for the 2020–21 season, Nordic Valley will add its first new chairlift in 20 years, the Nordic Express.
 The new lift, constructed by Leitner Poma, is over 4,000 feet in length and features a 6-person chair.
 The 4.2-minute ride will whisk Nordic Valley guests up 1,400 feet in elevation and it will be the ski area’s first high-speed chairlift.
 While a few new trails will debut for the 20/21 season, the eventual expansion will include access to an additional 300 acres of terrain in future seasons.

 NORDIC VALLEY QUICK FACTS & ZANY LEGENDS